unstable-zeros/dl-mpc-sls/README.md

 ## 2022_OJCS_DataDriven-DLMPC

-This folder hosts the code needed to reproduce the examples in the preprint "C. Amo Alonso, F. Yang, and N. Matni.
-Data-Driven Distributed and Localized Model Predictive Control via System Level Synthesis.
-Submitted to IEEE Open Journal of Control Systems, 2022" at https://arxiv.org/abs/2112.12229.
+This folder hosts the code needed to reproduce the examples in article [6] and its preprint https://arxiv.org/abs/2112.12229.

 The names of the subfolders correspond to the figure's number that they generate.
+Users must first run the script named `script_[corresponging figure].m`, which will save the data in folder named `results` as a .mat file.
+Once this is done, users must run the script named `plot_[corresponging figure].m`, located in the same folder where the first script was run.
+This will produce the desired figure.

-To run the script, users must change the current directory to the one the script is in.
+*Note*: To run the script, users must change the current directory to the one the script is in.

 *Warning*: some of the scripts, in particular the ones concerning runtime measures, might take several hours to run.